Diane Simmons: Publications

 In the mid-2000s, she began to publish short stories, many of them based on her earlier travels in Mexico, Central America and the West.
-Many of these stories were collected in the volume, Little America, winner of the University of Ohio Prize for Short Fiction.
+Many of these stories were collected in the volume, Little America, winner of the Ohio University Prize for Short Fiction.

 In 2016 she published the non-fiction book, The Courtship of Eva Eldridge, based on some 800 letters found in an eastern Oregon attic.
 The book, the product of five years of research, follows the story of a young farm girl whose life is tragically altered by her time in shipyards on the Oregon Coast.

 In 2018, Simmons served as a Fulbright Fellow in the Czech Republic where she taught American literature and literary journalism at Pardubice University.
 While in the Czech Republic, her essay, "Anywhere from Somewhere", which discusses the position of an Eastern "elite" who comes from Trump country, was published in Czech translation in the magazine Host.
 Upon returning, she wrote her essay, "Nobody Goes to the Gulag Anymore", considers post-totalitarian Czech life.

 Views

-Simmons has been an ardent opponent of Trump and Trumpism and climate activist.
+Simmons has been an ardent opponent of Donald Trump and Trumpism and climate activist.
 In 2018, she—and hundreds of other volunteers—successfully worked to flip a Congressional district in New Jersey.
 In 2020 she is working with Vote Forward and Reclaim Our Vote to get out swing state vote.

 As a climate activist, and in 2019 she was arrested along with 70 other Climate Extinction activists for lying down on 8th Avenue in Manhattan.
 The protest, in front of The New York Times, called on the newspaper to take a more urgent tone in climate reporting.

 As a member of PEN American Center Prison Writing Committee, she judges a non-fiction contest of inmate writing.